soverenio/docs/docs/source/automate-data-source.rst

-Automating data processing in a standard data source
+Automate data processing in a standard data source
 ====================================================

 Data sources are systems your company uses to store and process customer data.